vzool/docs/app/admin-guide/README.md

 In relational databases, a one-to-many (O2M) relationship exists when an item of **Collection A** may be linked to many items of **Collection B**, but an item of **Collection B** is linked to only one item of **Collection A**.
 For example, directors have many movies, but a movie only has one director.

 Now let's translate this to Directus interfaces.
 The `directors` collection could have a multi-select listing of every movie (a O2M interface).
-However you could also view at this relationship in the opposite direction, which would be a dropdown of directors on the `movies` collection (a M2O interface).
+However you could also view at this relationship in the opposite direction as a many-to-one (M2O), which would be a dropdown of directors on the `movies` collection.
 So a O2M relationship is also a M2O (and vice versa)... it just depends on which way you look at it.

 An easy way to remember which side is which: the "many" is an actual column that stores the foreign key, while the "one" side is a simulated column using the `ALIAS` datatype.